Drupal vs October

 The content of the website plays an important role in making it a reputed giant.
 There is several CMS in the market and two of the popular names are Drupal and October CMS.

 Let’s have some elaboration for both:

 In case of support, Drupal is a step ahead in comparison to that of October with up to 60k stack overflow questions and almost 14k freelancers on work.
-Drupal has approx 900 organizations in professional services page, whereas in case of October there are just 16 partners with some of the official forum and community pages.
+Drupal has approx 900 organizations in the professional services page, whereas in the case of October there are just 16 partners with some of the official forum and community pages.

 Ease of use

 October CMS is lacking too much behind in case of predefined plug-ins and themes with just over 900 plug-ins that are free and so easy to customize.
 There also exist some premium plug-ins that cost something around $20.
 On the other hand, Drupal delivers approximately 40k plug-ins with many new modules that can be easily added from the backend.
-Most of the plug-ins and themes for the content of our websites are freely available that can be easily customized as per the requirements.
+Most of the plug-ins and themes for the content of our websites are freely available that can be customized as per the requirements.